Aliucord/documentation/theme-dev/README.md

 ## General Strings

-Primary strings are used for both dark and light mode, used for smaller things
+> General Strings are used for both dark and light mode, mostly used for smaller things

 | String          | Purpose                 |
 | ---------------- |:-----------------------:|